trigal2012/AndroidNanoDegree/README.md

 1. Key learnings:
     * build a basic understanding of how android studio works
     * understand how to create views using xmls, use autolinks, images, and varying layouts to create the desired design
-2. Your design must include:
+2. The design must include:
     * Business name
     * At least one photo representing the business
     * Two or more other pieces of information, such as: